-An explanation of the significance of each of such ratings and any outlook may be obtained from the rating agency furnishing the same at the following addresses: Moody's Investors Service, Inc., 7 World Trade Center at 250 Greenwich Street, New York, New York 10007; Fitch Ratings, 33 Whitehall Street New York, New York 10004 and Kroll Bond Rating Agency, 845 Third Avenue, New York, New York 10022.
+An explanation of the significance of each of such ratings and outlook may be obtained from the rating agency furnishing the same at the following addresses: Moody's Investors Service, Inc., 7 World Trade Center at 250 Greenwich Street, New York, New York 10007, Kroll Bond Rating Agency, 845 Third Avenue, New York 10022 and Fitch Ratings, 33 Whitehall Street, New York, New York 10004.
 Certain materials and information not included in this Official Statement may have been furnished to such rating agencies.
 A rating is not a recommendation to buy, sell or hold securities.
-There is no assurance that such ratings will continue for any given period of time or that they may not be lowered or withdrawn entirely by the rating agencies, or either of them, if, in their or its judgment, circumstances so warrant.
-Any such downward change in or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the 2018B Bonds.
+There is no assurance that such ratings will continue for any given period of time or that they may not be lowered or withdrawn entirely by the rating agencies, or any of them, if, in their or its judgment, circumstances so warrant.
+Any such downward change in or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the 2019A Subordinate Bonds.

-Except as provided in the Disclosure Agreement, neither the Underwriters nor the Commission have undertaken any responsibility to bring to the attention of the holders of the 2018B Bonds any proposed or actual change in or withdrawal of any rating and neither the Underwriters nor the Commission have undertaken any responsibility to oppose any proposed change or withdrawal.
-See "CONTINUING DISCLOSURE" above.
+Except as provided in the Disclosure Undertaking, neither the Underwriters nor the Commission has undertaken any responsibility to bring to the attention of the holders of the 2019A Subordinate Bonds any proposed or actual change in or withdrawal of any rating or to oppose any proposed change or withdrawal.